-Browse provides a single search box for finding words and phrases for titles, authors/creators, subjects, call numbers, and standard numbers in an ordered list.
-Shortcut URL: https://catalog.loc.gov/browse
+Browse provides a single search box for finding words and phrases in titles, authors/creators, subjects, call numbers, and standard numbers and arranging the results in an ordered alphabetic or numeric list.

-- Searches against controlled lists of authors/creators, subjects, names/titles, and uniform titles used by the Library of Congress -- along with cross-references.
+- Searches against controlled lists of authors/creators, subjects, names/titles, and series/uniform titles used by the Library of Congress - along with cross-references.
 These controlled terms are referred to as "authorized headings."
-The LC Online Catalog supports two types of headings searches: you can either start with the left-most word of the heading (the "beginning with" options) or look for any word in the heading (the "containing" options).
+The LC Catalog supports two types of headings searches: you can either start with the left-most word of the heading (the beginning with option) or look for any word in the heading (the containing option).

-- Searches for LC classification number or shelving number, starting with the left-most part of the number.
+- Searches for LC call numbers or shelving numbers, starting with the left-most part of the number.

-- Searches for titles, starting with the left-most word of the title (removing initial articles).
+- Searches for all titles or the main title, starting with the left-most word of the title (removing initial articles).

-- Searches for LCCN (Library of Congress Control Numbers), ISSN, and ISBN, starting at the beginning of the number.
+- Searches for LCCN (LC Control Numbers), ISSN, and ISBN - known as "standard numbers" - starting at the beginning of the number.

 To enter a Browse search: